sanger/traction-service/documentation/multiplexing/docs/user-guide.md

 Like other index pages in Traction it has the standard features: a search bar with filters, a table of pools with pagination, a print labels button and a link to edit each pool and show more details.
 Some notable columns in the pools table include:

 - **Ready**: Whether a pool is ready for sequencing.
 This is determined by whether the pool has any missing data.
 If a pool is not ready, the missing data will be displayed after pressing show details.
+Only `ready` pools can be used in sequencing runs.
 - **Pool Barcode**: The barcode of the pool.
 - **Source**: A list of sources that make up the pool.
 These are either library barcodes or request sources like plates and tube barcodes.
 - **Actions**: A button to take users to edit that particular pool and a show details button to view more information about the pool.